bmwadforth/jwt/README.md

 ### Custom Signing Method

-If you would prefer to define your own JWS signing method, you can define your own SignFunc
+If you would prefer to define your own JWS signing method, you can define your own signing function.
+Notably, there are a few caveats
+* Do not call token.Encode() otherwise the signing function will be _overriden_ with the signing function defined by the library for the algorithm supplied
+* The signing function will **always** receive a base64 encoded header and payload as the bytes to sign, per the JWS specification
+* When you return your byte slice from the signing function, it is base64 encoded and placed as the signature of the JWS

 ```go
 package main